idarerick/WeatherPy/README.md

 # Unit 6 | Assignment - What's the Weather Like?

+## Analysis

+1. Latitude does factor into the average temperature of a city.
+The closer the city is to the equator, the higher the average temperature.

+2. Based on the density of the scatter points in the Humidity vs Latitude plot, it looks like a majority of the cities near the equator (center point of density seems to be between 0 and 10 degrees north of the equator) consistently experience humidity of over 60%.
+However the further you move from the equator there is an increasing number of cities that experience lower percentages of humidity.

+3. Based on the density of the scatter points in the Humidity vs Latitude plot, it looks like a majority of the cities near the equator (center point of density seems to be around 10 degrees north of the equator) consistently experience cloudiness of over 70%.
+However, the futhre you move from the equator there is an increasing number of cities that experience close to 0% cloudiness.

+4. A majority of the cities experience wind speeds under 20mph.
+Latitude does not seem to play a factor in wind speeds.

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"